Eltingville (comics): Development

 Dorkin came up with the idea for Eltingville after witnessing comic book publisher and author Dan Vado receive abuse while he was working with DC Comics.
 Vado killed off the popular character Ice while writing Justice League America, which caused various fans to send him death threats and hate mail.
-He published the first strip in Instant Piano in 1994 and ended up writing follow-up stories in the Eltingville world over a period of 20 years.
+Dorkin published the first Eltingville strip in Instant Piano in 1994 and ended up writing follow-up stories in the Eltingville world over a period of 20 years.
 The Eltingville characters are an exaggerated portrayal of several people that Dorkin knows and also draws on Dorkin's own likes and experiences as a fan, retailer, and professional.
 They are meant to portray the fanbase that does not "change or evolve" to embrace changes in geek culture such as the "increasing acceptance and swell of fandom", as they see their fandom as making up their entire identity and being.

 Dorkin has received both praise and backlash from readers over his description of comic book readers and the geek fandom.
 Of Eltingville's humor, he has stated that "The humor is supposed to hit close to home, Eltingvilles a joke but it's supposed to be an uncomfortable one, it's not about cuddly, cute, awkward fans, it's always been about the unsocial, self-absorbed, arrogant little tyrants that make fandom a less fun place, the idiots who make death threats to creators and rape threats against women writing about sexism in the video game industry, who flip out about the casting of an actor playing a fictional character, who argue the most ridiculous points of trivia as if they honestly matter in the scheme of things, who put fantasy above reality and don't know how to behave like credible human beings and go bonkers if they're called on that behavior.
 Most fans aren't like that, but in all aspects of life the trolls are the loudest and the proudest and they really junk the joint up."

 Welcome to Eltingville

-In October 2001, Dorkin work completed on an animated adaptation of the Eltingville stories, entitled Welcome to Eltingville.
+In October 2001, work completed on an animated adaptation of the Eltingville stories, entitled Welcome to Eltingville.
 The pilot episode aired in 2002 as part of Cartoon Network's late night programming block Adult Swim and adapted the story Bring Me the Head of Boba Fett.
 Critical response for the pilot episode was positive, but the pilot was not picked up for a full series.
 Dorkin has stated that if he could have done the pilot over again, that he would have delegated more work and that he would have chosen a different story to animate for the episode, as it would have shown a wider perspective for the series and characters.